Sabrina Malheiros: Biography

 Malheiros was born in the city of Rio de Janeiro.
 She is the daughter of Azymuth bassist Alex Malheiros.
 She was interested in music from a young age, enrolled in music school at age six, and made her first studio recording before age seven.
 She cites Azymuth and João Gilberto as early influences on her musical style.

 Malheiros's first commercially distributed recording was the title track of Azymuth's 1991 album Curumim, on which she sang lead vocals.
 Her debut album, Equilibria, was released in 2005.
 Malheiros wrote or co-wrote nine tracks on the album.
 Her second album, New Morning, was released in 2008 and was arranged by Arthur Verocai.
 Both albums were produced by Daniel Maunick and released on the Far Out Recordings label.
 A remastered and partially reworked "Deluxe Edition" of New Morning was released in 2009, containing a few extra tracks and an increased emphasis on instrumentation.

+Originally released on CD in 2005, Equilibria was released on vinyl for the first time in April 2025, through Far Out Recordings as a limited Gold Vinyl edition for Record Store Day, coinciding with the album’s 20th anniversary.

 Malheiros made her UK concert debut on 18 May 2005 at Jazz Cafe in London.